rust-cli/book/survey-results/Readme.md

 ### Create and/or Comment on Issues

 The survey pointed out that there are many small issues with crates in our ecosystem.
 Some pointed to issues in my own crates, which I had no idea about!
-Instead of struggling in silence, I'd have wished these people would have pinged me in a Github issue, or gitter, or irc, or discord, or even email!
+Instead of struggling in silence, I'd have wished these people would have pinged me in a Github issue, or irc, or discord, or even email!
 I love helping people out, but if I don't know about something I can't help.

 Creating and commenting on issues (both in your own repositories and of the crates you use) is a *HUGE* help.

 Speaking to people in person I often hear phrases like, "Meh, it was just a minor issue, I didn't want to burden the project with that!" or "I'm *sure* they already know about `x`!", or the worse, "I don't want to embarras them by publicly list the issue!"

 Please, *please* if you see an issue, or have a question contact the crate team.
-Each project will be a little different, but whether it's an issue, irc, discord, gitter, whatever, I can almost certainly say the project will be thankful for the contribution.
+Each project will be a little different, but whether it's an issue, irc, discord, whatever, I can almost certainly say the project will be thankful for the contribution.

 ## What the Working Group Will Do